4socks/socks4/draft-vance-socks-v4.md

 The SOCKS protocol, Version 4 (SOCKSv4), SHALL be used to relay TCP sessions between an application client and an an application server via a SOCKS server, often positioned at a firewall host.
 The protocol MUST provide transparent access across the firewall for application users.

-The protocol MUST be application-protocol independent, allowing it to be used for various services, including, but not limited to, telnet, ftp, finger, whois, gopher, and WWW.
+The protocol MUST be application-protocol independent, allowing it to be used for various services, including, but not limited to, telnet, ftp, finger, whois, gopher, and WWW (World Wide Web).

 The SOCKS server MUST apply access control mechanisms at the beginning of each TCP session.
 Following successful establishment, the SOCKS server MUST simply relay data between the client and the application server, incurring minimum processing overhead.
 The protocol inherently supports applications utilizing encryption, as the SOCKS server is not required to interpret the application protocol's payload.